 However, players using the Stinger will need to have good aim as it's most efficient above chest level.
 Spraying down an opponent with only body shots from the Stinger will not be as strong as doing the same thing with a Spectre.

 Thus, to use this weapon efficiently, aim for the head!

 The Spectre has fallen from its hallowed status of being the only usable SMG in the game.
 On the other hand, the Frenzy is on a rise to be a meta changing sidearm that dominates pistol rounds.
 Spraying and running with either of these two guns will not fetch the same results in Episode 3.

 The Odin is definitely one of the most powerful guns in the game, and its importance intensifies during the last few rounds.
 Players usually post up the LMG at a certain angle to mow down opponents from range.

-The C Tier consists of all the remaining weapons in Valorant.
-This list is subjected to change over the weeks depending on the upcoming updates.
+The C Tier consists of all the remaining weapons in VALORANT.
+This list is subject to change over the weeks depending on the upcoming updates.

-Nevertheless, these five guns are perhaps the worst ones to use in Valorant right now.
-However, players with impeccable aiming skills can kill opponents with any weapon in Valorant!
+Nevertheless, these five guns are perhaps the worst ones to use in VALORNT right now.
+However, players with impeccable aiming skills can kill opponents with any weapon in VALORANT!